NON-DISCRIMINATION COMPLAINT REPORTING AND RESOLUTION PROCEDURE

 If an appeal of a dismissal is granted, the formal complaint will proceed consistent with this Grievance Procedure.

-F. Requests for Appeal.
-The written appeal must be received by the Administrative Officer within five (5) days of the date the Notice of Dismissal was sent.
+F. Requests for Appeal of Dismissal.
+The written appeal must be received by the Administrative Officer within five (5) days of the date the Notice of Dismissal was sent to the parties.
 The appeal should be directed to:

 Ryan Nely